-We create original multidisciplinary artistic works that are rooted in movement, but defy genre.
+We make original transdisciplinary artistic works that are rooted in movement, but defy genre

-We produce events that celebrate artists from systemically neglected communities and utilize joyful celebration as a liberation tactic.
+We conjure events that center artists from systemically neglected communities and utilize communal healing and celebration as liberatory tactics

-We are embodying something that western dance was not designed for, which requires flexibility and experimentation.
-We continue to restart, re-imagine, and re-frame our creative process, our projects, and our events until there is room for all of us, and white supremacist and hetero-patriarchal values have been relegated to the outdated and brittle colonialist ideas that they truly are.
+We do serious work without taking ourselves too seriously, allowing us to invite ease and to experiment, to playfully restart, re-imagine, and re-frame our creative relationships, process, projects, and events until there is room for all of us, and white supremacist and hetero-patriarchal values have been relegated to the outdated and brittle colonialist ideas that they truly are.

 Who We Are

 Good Trouble Makers (GTM), led by Kai Hazelwood, are queer artist-agitators spinning a web of community and creative mischief, through collaboration, across the world.
 GTM is a flexible collaborative that invites creative relationships with individuals or communities, for a moment, a season, or a lifetime.
 Inspired by the words of John Lewis, Good Trouble Makers are committed to making; making art, making room, making change, making good trouble.